lewoudar/scalpel/docs/static-spider.md

 Now we have `Quotes to Scrape` printed, yeah!
 You will notice the pseudo-selector `::text` for the css method and the property `/text()` for the xpath method which help to obtain the desired text.

-Now if we look carefully at the html source, we notice that all quote information have this skeleton:
+Now if we look carefully at the html source of the website, we notice that all quote information have this skeleton:

 ```html
 <div class="quote" itemscope itemtype="http://schema.org/CreativeWork">